bubriks/katacoda-scenarios/deployment-testing/step5.md

 Lastly, we will instruct Istio to automatically inject Envoy sidecar proxies when deploying the application.

 `kubectl label namespace default istio-injection=enabled`{{execute T1}}

-Verify that everything works as intended, by checking that istio-ingressgateway has an external IP (in the unfortunate case of perpetually `<pending>` IP please restart the scenario, as the following steps will not work due to limitation in the Katacoda environment).

-`kubectl get services -A`{{execute T1}}

 With the completion of these tasks we have successfully set up Istio, now we can move on to the next step.